Frigade

 You can mitigate this with discipline.
 Tag every element you'll ever target.
 Add data attributes nobody allows you to remove.
 Run a regression suite of every tour after every release.

 In practice, most teams don't.
 The team that built the tours moves on.
-The new PM doesn't know which selectors are load-bearing.
+The new PM doesn't know which selectors are wired into a tour.
 The frontend team refactors a component because that's their job, and a tour breaks somewhere in the long tail.
 Nobody finds out for two weeks.

-This isn't a moral failing.
-It's a structural mismatch between how the product is built (continuously, by people who don't know the tour exists) and how the tour is built (a snapshot of a moment in the product's life).
+The mismatch is structural.
+The product is built continuously, by people who don't know the tour exists.
+The tour is built once, as a snapshot of a moment in the product's life.

 What changed in 2026